ChuanHao-Lin/RWiLS/README.md

 1. The first one fixes the amount of data under consideration, and two methods are used to measure the difference between two probability distributions, which are KL-divergence and MDL-change statistics respectively.
 The latter method is provided in the following paper: \
 *Kenji Yamanishi and Kohei Miyaguchi, "Detecting gradual changes from data stream using MDL-change statistics," 2016 IEEE International Conference on Big Data (Big Data), Washington, DC, 2016, pp. 156-163*. \
 \
-Furhter, a method to aggregate the following methods is provided in *Y. Yonamoto, K. Morino and K. Yamanishi, "Temporal Network Change Detection Using Network Centralities," 2016 IEEE International Conference on Data Science and Advanced Analytics (DSAA), Montreal, QC, 2016, pp. 51-60*.
+Furhter, a method to aggregate the following methods is provided in:\ *Y. Yonamoto, K. Morino and K. Yamanishi, "Temporal Network Change Detection Using Network Centralities," 2016 IEEE International Conference on Data Science and Advanced Analytics (DSAA), Montreal, QC, 2016, pp. 51-60*.

 2. The second one adjusts the considered data automatically.
 The method is provided in the following paper: \